-- Processed foods currently eclipse raw or organic food products in consumer consumption.
+- Processed foods currently eclipse raw or organic food products for consumer consumption.

-- There are thousands of other food additives that aren’t regulated by the FDA because they fall into the category of “generally regarded as safe” or GRAS additives.
+- Thousands of other food additives aren’t regulated by the FDA because they fall into the category of “generally regarded as safe” or GRAS additives.

-- Food manufacturers and distributors who deliver to Americans are allowed to add many substances that are banned or illegal in other countries.
+- Food manufacturers and distributors who deliver to Americans add many substances that other countries ban.

 Most importantly, Americans are woefully undereducated about their food and nutritional needs.
 The reason?
 We have allowed the food industry to control the narrative about proper nutrition.
-Big Food isn’t interested in your better health.
-They are interested in profit, and while that’s not always a bad thing, their profit and your health are usually at opposite ends of the food spectrum.
+Big Food has no interest in your better health.
+Their interest is profit, and while that’s not always a bad thing, their profit and your health reside at opposite ends of the food spectrum.

-Pre-packaged foods, convenience foods, and most snack foods are chock full of chemical additives that the U.S. government approves and allows to be added to our food.
+Pre-packaged foods, convenience foods, and most snack foods are chock full of chemical additives that the U.S. government approves and allows in our food.
 Big Food lobbyists include those working on behalf of the beef industry, the agricultural industry, the snack food and beverage industries, and the restaurant industries.
 If you think this covers most of the names behind your favorite grocery items, you’re right.

 Big Food Controversy